We rely on donations, membership, and income from courses to cover our running costs, various special projects, and our soup kitchen.

 BIC Code/Swift: NEDSZAJJ

-Reference: Your name + course/donation
+Reference: Your name + course/reason for donation

 For course fees, membership, dana and general donations, use this account: